 West Blocton Elementary School

-- West Blocton Elementary School's student population of 290 students has grown by 10% over five school years.
+- West Blocton Elementary School's student population of 264 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-4|